hanrichard/Notebook/aws/aws learning doc/route53.md

 ### simple routing
-- one record with multiple ips, and return random order
+- one record with multiple ips, and return random order -  no health check

 ### weightened